x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

 For a deeper analysis of migrations within your environment, check out our [move analysis blog post](https://techcommunity.microsoft.com/t5/exchange-team-blog/mailbox-migration-performance-analysis/ba-p/587134).
 The post includes a script to help you analyze move requests.

-## Microsoft 365 or Office 365 throttling
+## Microsoft 365 and Office 365 throttling

 Microsoft 365 and Office 365 use various throttling mechanisms to help ensure security and service availability.
 The following three types of throttling can affect migration performance: